OCHA AND COVID-19

 - The Response Plan was revised in early May to include a $6.71 billion appeal and an updated global plan, with a series of annexes, to fight the coronavirus in fragile countries.
-The updated plan is 17.5 per cent funded as of 3 June.
+On 16 July, an updated plan was released, along with annexes, to include a $10.3 billion appeal to fight the pandemic in the most vulnerable and low-income countries.
+The Response Plan is 20.5 per cent funded as of 12 August.

-- As of 27 May, the Emergency Relief Coordinator has released US$103 million from the UN Central Emergency Response Fund (CERF) to help fund efforts to contain the virus in vulnerable countries.
+- As of 24 July, the Emergency Relief Coordinator has released US$132 million from the UN Central Emergency Response Fund (CERF) to help fund efforts to contain the virus in vulnerable countries.

 - OCHA has been assessing the use of Country-Based Pooled Funds (CBPFs) at the field level to help channel immediate support to COVID-related needs.
-As of 27 May, 13 Country-Based Pooled Funds have provided $119 million to COVID-19 pandemic responses.
+As of 24 July, 16 CBPFs have provided $161 million to COVID-19 pandemic responses.
 In some countries, CBPFs are reviewing requests for reprogramming pre-existing projects to the COVID-19 context.

 - OCHA is grateful for the generous donors of the Humanitarian Response Plans and stresses the importance of resources and capacities not being diverted from these current life-saving activities.